Amar-7894/my-project/README.md

 # my-project
-ttis is my 1st repository
+this is my 1st repository